MicrosoftDocs/azure-dev-docs/articles/javascript/quickstart-intelligent-app-chat.md

 1. Wait for the codespace to start.
 This startup process can take a few minutes.

-1. The remaining tasks in this quickstart take place in the context of this development container.
+1. The remaining tasks in this article take place in the context of this development container.

 #### [Visual Studio Code](#tab/visual-studio-code)